 Singles - $65

 All pricing includes a few revisions, should you wish to change track order, spacing between songs, a volume or tone adjustment etc. If you decide you would like to revisit and submit a revised mix, a $25 per song fee will apply.
 A 50% deposit is required to begin work on your project.
-Once masters are approved & final payment has cleared, you will receive high resolution WAV files as well as 16 bit x 44.1 kHz CD quality WAVs and a custom reference player.
+Once masters are approved and final payment has cleared, you will receive high resolution WAV files as well as 16 bit x 44.1 kHz CD quality WAVs and a custom reference player.
 Other formats can be made at your request.

 Accepted Audio File Formats